mceck/shy-sh/README.md

 - Agent Pattern: react or function_call.
 (If you are not using OpenAI, Anthropic or Google, react is recommended)
 - Temperature: The LLM model's temperature setting.
 - Language: The language for the LLM's final answers.
-- Safe Mode: When enabled, no commands or scripts will be executed on your system; you will only receive suggestions.
+- Sandbox Mode: When enabled, no commands or scripts will be executed on your system; you will only receive suggestions.
 This feature is recommended for beginners.

 All the settings are saved in `~/.config/shy/config.yml`